NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/SlicerTMS_Module/README.md

 ## Objective

-Real-time visualization of an electric field (E-field) for transcranial magnetic stimulation (TMS) on the brain surface, possible development of an AR app (over browser).
+Real-time visualization of an electric field (E-field) for transcranial magnetic stimulation (TMS) on the brain surface, possible visualization through an AR app (over browser).

 ## Approach and Plan
+- TMS module mapping NifTi file onto brain mesh
+- OpenIGTLinkIF used to transfer data into 3D Slicer
+- Next steps include connecting 3DSlicer to the web browser (via WebSocket) and
+- Using a mobile device via WebXR to control 3D Slicer and later the TMS module

 ## Progress and Next Steps